Nuclear Services

 Licenses, Know-how, People, Vision

-We have the experience and treatment facilities to reduce risk and manage waste at a lower cost.
-Our Technical and Nuclear services staff have a broad range of experience in the US and Canada.
+Our extensive experience and advanced treatment facilities enable us to effectively reduce risk and manage waste at a lower cost.
+Our Nuclear Services team possesses a diverse range of expertise gained from extensive work in the US and Canada.

 Roof Remediation

-We were awarded this contract to remove the roofing materials from a historic building located in downtown Toronto.
+We were awarded a contract to remove roofing materials from a historic building located in downtown Toronto.
 The building had been used for the historic manufacture of radium-luminous dials.
 The exhaust ventilation discharged onto the roof of the building, contaminating the roofing materials with radium-226.
-The entire roof was not radiologically contaminated, so the roofing material was segregated to minimize the amount of waste to be sent to Canadian Nuclear Laboratories' Chalk River site for safe, licensed long-term storage.
-This segregation activity allowed the other materials to be disposed of in a commercial waste management facility.
+Although the entire roof was not radiologically contaminated, the roofing material was segregated to minimize the amount of waste sent to Canadian Nuclear Laboratories' Chalk River site for safe, licensed long-term storage.
+This segregation allowed the other materials to be disposed of in a commercial waste management facility.

-The objective of this project was the characterization, removal, segregation, packaging, and transportation of the roofing material to an appropriate waste management facility.
-The radioactive waste was sent to Chalk River and the non-radioactive waste was sent to Clean Harbors, Inc. The success of the waste management operations was measured by the ability to achieve the following end state requirements:
+The objective of the project was the characterization, removal, segregation, packaging, and transportation of the roofing material to an appropriate waste management facility.
+The radioactive waste was sent to Chalk River, while the non-radioactive waste was sent to Clean Harbors, Inc. The success of the waste management operations was measured by the ability to achieve the following end-state requirements:

 • Facility restoration was completed.